apache/solr-operator/docs/solr-cloud/solr-cloud-crd.md

 The SolrCloud CRD allows users to spin up a Solr cloud in a very configurable way.
 Those configuration options are laid out on this page.

+## Solr Options

+The SolrCloud CRD gives users the ability to customize how Solr is run.

+### Solr Modules and Additional Libraries
+_Since v0.5.0_

+Solr comes packaged with modules that can be loaded optionally, known as either Solr Modules or Solr Contrib Modules.
+By default they are not included in the classpath of Solr, so they have to be explicitly enabled.
+Use the **`SolrCloud.spec.solrModules`** property to add a list of module names, not paths, and they will automatically be enabled for the solrCloud.

+However, users might want to include custom code that is not an official Solr Module.
+In order to facilitate this, the **`SolrCloud.spec.additionalLibs`** property takes a list of paths to folders, containing jars to load in the classpath of the SolrCloud.

 ## Data Storage

 The SolrCloud CRD gives the option for users to use either